 My Easy Red Enchilada Sauce only takes about 5 minutes to make, but makes a world of difference compared to canned sauce.
-Sure, it’s not full-fledged, grind-your-own-dry-peppers, from scratch sauce, but we’re going for the best “weeknight” version here.
-This sauce still has intense flavor that drenches the enchiladas and really takes the dish to the next level.
+Sure, it’s not full-fledged, grind-your-own-dry-peppers, from-scratch sauce, but we’re going for the best “weeknight” version here.
+This sauce still has an intense flavor that drenches the enchiladas and really takes the dish to the next level.

 If you don’t want to make your own beans from scratch, you can still doctor up two cans of beans.
 I suggest mincing a clove of garlic, finely dicing a jalapeño, sautéing both in a splash of oil until soft, then adding the beans, some cumin, and maybe even a splash of your favorite hot sauce (Cholula would be nice).